andrewandante/userguides-test/docs/userguides/Pages/PagesIntro.md

 The Settings tab contains the following fields:

 * **Page type**: A dropdown menu from which to select a new Type for the page.
-Note: Changing a page’s type will affect the fields and blocks available to it, and may cause errors.
+Note: Changing a page's type will affect the fields and blocks available to it, and may cause errors.
 If possible, please create a new page instead.
 * **Page location**: Where the page sits in the site tree.
 Use this to change whether the page is a top-level or sub-page.
 Alternatively, you can drag your page to a new position using the site tree.
 * **Visibility**: These two checkboxes control where the page will appear in automatically-generated searches or menus.
 * **Who can view this page?** and W**ho can edit this page?**: Access permission controls.
 Usually, these are best left as "Inherit from site access settings".